ReScience/ReScience-submission/article/Larisch-2018.md

 The classic-pair based spike timing learning window is presented in \textbf{Fig. \ref{Fig_exp} middle}.
 If the postsynaptic neuron spikes before the presynaptic one, LTD occurs (red line).
 If the postsynaptic neuron spikes after the presynaptic one, LTP occurs (blue line).
-The x-axis represents the time difference between pre- and post-synaptic spikes, relative to the postsynaptic spike.
+The x-axis represents the time difference between pre- and postsynaptic spikes, relative to the postsynaptic spike.
 The resulting graph is similar to the presented one in the original publication.
 A small difference can be seen in the higher positive and negative change.
 In the original publication is the normalized weight at a time difference of $-10ms$ around $70 \%$.